isene/hp-41_DSTAT.ROM/README.md

 LBL C: BF | Calculate the best curve fit and show the formula for that function along with its constants and correlation coefficient.
 This will now be the selected curve type for showing X or Y (LBL D or d)
-LBL D: Y | Calculate Y from the X given in the X register for the selected curve type LBL E: BΣ | Show the basic statistical data for the entered data set LBL a: – | Remove last data point entered (like s-) LBL b: .- |
-LBL c: DATA | Goto the “DATA” program (see above)
+LBL D: Y | Calculate Y from the X given in the X register for the selected curve type LBL E: BΣ | Show the basic statistical data for the entered data set LBL a: – | Remove last data point entered (like Σ-) LBL b: .- | Remove the last data pair entered (like Σ-) LBL c: DATA | Goto the “DATA” program (see above)
-LBL d: X | Calculate X from the Y given in the X register for the selected curve type LBL e: * | Back to the main menu (prompts showing labels A-E and a-e
+LBL d: X | Calculate X from the Y given in the X register for the selected curve type LBL e: * | Back to the main menu (prompts showing labels A-E and a-e)

 ### RG